-"He that believeth mt, shall be damned."
+"He that believeth not, shall be damned."

-It is (one sin) that damns the soul.
+It is one sin that damns the soul.
 If there were no unbelief, there would be no unsubdued sin, no unanswered prayer, and no persistent darkness.
 Yet the majority of people rank unbelief among the just casual sins, rather than mortal sins.
 Many cannot claim God's promises because of such self-abasement.
-One of the master (snares) of the devil is to inspire a mock humility in the place of a true humility.
+One of the master snares of the devil is to inspire a mock humility in the place of a true humility.

 There are several texts, as well as the one we've decided to use this morning.
-For example, Mebrews 3:12: "Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God."
-The word (unbelief) carries quite a different sense from disbelief.
-Disbellef is properly a denial of truth.
-(Belief is the acceptance of truth.
+For example, Mebrews 3:12:

+"Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God."
+The word "unbelief" carries quite a different sense from disbelief.

+Disbelief is properly a denial of truth.
+Belief is the acceptance of truth.
 The word unbelief, as translated, is often in the original the equivalent of disbelief.

-For example (1 Timothy 5:8) says, "He hath denied the faith", and is worse than an infidel."
+and is worse than an infidel."
 Hath denied the faith and is worse than an unbeliever.
 That is he is a disbeliever and has practically said it is not so.
 And therefore, he is worse than one who does not deny that it is true but fails to make it available to himself.